YuchiTongyouHelios/coding-journal/README.md

 | [Week 3](week3.md) | **Drilling the Fundamentals** | A focused week of drills on indexes, return vs print, function parameters, file save timing, and rebuilding core concepts from scratch to own them. |
 ## About This Journey

 I started coding seriously in February 2026.
 The goal is consistent progress, not perfection.
-Each week, I build one project and document everything I learn.
+Each day, I build one project and document everything I learn.

 **Key principles I follow:**
 *   Code every day.
 *   Build projects, not just follow tutorials.
 *   Document struggles and breakthroughs.
-*   Upload progress to GitHub weekly.
+*   Upload progress to GitHub daily.

 *Started on February 14, 2026*